 In order to effectively prepare for an appeal, it is important to understand how your assessment was calculated.
 For real property in Michigan, the "mass appraisal" process is used.
-This means a "record card" for each property in Gar-field Township was prepared, inventorying all of the physical characteristics and improvements.
+This means a "record card" for each property in Garfield Township is prepared, inventorying all of the physical characteristics and improvements.
 These record cards are public information and are available for review during regular business hours at the Township assessing department.
 The Township assessor reviews each property and determines a depreciated cost of improvements and adds it to the land value to determine the True Cash Value of your property.
-50% of this amount became your assessed value.
+50% of this amount becomes your assessed value.

-ABOUT YOUR RECORD CARD
+YOUR PROPERTY RECORD CARD

-The information on the record card was collected during site visits of your property and from information submitted to the building department when permits were issued.
-You will always know your property best; and it is imperative when preparing for an appeal for you to review your record card for inaccurate or outdated information.
+The information on the record card was collected during site visits to your property and from information from the building department when permits were issued.
+You know your property best; and it is imperative when preparing for an appeal for you to review your record card for inaccurate or outdated information.
 Faulty assessments caused by incorrect physical data are an easy problem to fix once the correct information is presented.

-Go over your card with Assessing Department staff.
+Before you file an appeal, review your record card with Assessing Department staff.
 They will be happy to help you understand the card and will work with you to correct any errors.
-When the issue becomes an opinion of value, additional information from you will be necessary.
+Once you are certain that the information contained on your record card is correct, and the issue becomes an opinion of value, additional information from you will be necessary.